Royal Rumble (2002): Storylines

-On the January 7 episode of Raw, buildup towards the Royal Rumble match started, with "Stone Cold" Steve Austin declaring his entry.
+On the January 7 episode of Raw, buildup towards the Royal Rumble match started, with "Stone Cold" Steve Austin and The Undertaker declaring their entries.
 Later that night, Triple H officially made his return after missing nearly eight months with a quadriceps injury, and announced that he too would be entering the Royal Rumble match.
 He was quickly interrupted by Kurt Angle, who then announced his intentions to enter the match, which was to be his first, and mentioned his victory over Triple H at the previous year's Royal Rumble event, when he was the reigning WWF Champion.
 Triple H then performed a Pedigree on Angle in retaliation.
 During a match between Austin and Angle on the January 10 episode of SmackDown!, Kane, The Big Show, and Triple H all interfered, leading to a huge brawl.
 In the end, only Triple H remained standing, until The Undertaker stared him down from the top of the ramp.
 On the January 14 episode of Raw, Triple H stated that he wants to win the Undisputed WWF Championship.
 Austin came out, and they fought until The Undertaker came out, and hit Triple H with a chair, allowing Austin to hit him with the Stone Cold Stunner.
 The Undertaker then hit Austin with the chair.
 On the January 17 episode of SmackDown!, Austin and Triple H defeated Angle and Booker T. After the match, The Undertaker once again came out, and stared them down.

 The feud between Edge and William Regal continued from Vengeance.
 On the December 10 episode of Raw, Edge mocked Regal, prompting Regal to nail him from behind with brass knuckles.
 On the December 13 episode of SmackDown!, William Regal and Kurt Angle faced Edge and Rikishi in a tag match.
 After the match, Edge hit Regal with a steel chair, before giving Regal an Edgecution onto the chair, legitimately breaking his nose.
 On the January 7 episode of Raw, Regal interfered after Edge's victory over Lance Storm and hit him with brass knuckles.
 Regal then challenged Edge to a match for the WWF Intercontinental Championship at the Royal Rumble, which Edge accepted.
 On the January 14 episode of Raw, Edge and Rob Van Dam faced William Regal and Test, where Regal pinned Edge after once again using the brass knuckles.
 On the January 17 episode of SmackDown!, Regal defeated Rob Van Dam when he used brass knuckles behind the referee's back.
 Later on that night, Regal came out during Edge's match with Test, but failed to interfere when Edge nailed him and referee Nick Patrick with a chair.